CharlotteGrossmann/Raspi-Banyan/README.md

 Trouble shooting<br>
-if the backplane doesn't receive any messages, make sure your firewall is down, or the necessary ports are open.
+If the backplane doesn't receive any messages make sure your firewall is down or the necessary ports are open.